 The Justice Facilities Review awards program is administered by the Academy of Architecture for Justice, an AIA Knowledge Community.

-The jury has the discretion to waive the citation award requirement to meet all seven characteristics if they deem the project is exceptional in meeting the needs of all users or provides an exemplary solution to an atypical design challenge.
+The jury has the discretion to waive the citation award requirement to excel in all six essential elements if they deem the project is exceptional in meeting the needs of all users or provides an exemplary solution to an atypical design challenge.
 The number of citations and published projects will be at the sole discretion of the jury.

 National Recognition and Publication

 This program offers AIA members, architects, designers, and justice planners an opportunity to be nationally recognized.
 Recipient projects reach an audience of court managers, law enforcement officials, sheriffs, public officials, facilities managers, and other client groups through online and in-person programs.

-The recipients are first announced to the 1,700 members of the Academy of Architecture for Justice, closely followed by a feature in AIA Architect sent to all 80,000+ members of the American Institute of Architects.
-Recipients are also featured in AAJ and AIA social media.
+The recipients are first announced to the 1,700 members of the Academy of Architecture for Justice, closely followed by a feature in AIA Architect sent to all 94,000+ members of the American Institute of Architects.

-Each project is showcased with selected imagery and narratives on AIA.org along with all AIA Honors and Awards.
-Firm-designed gallery boards may be displayed at various conferences, such as the National Association of Court Management conferences, and AAJ fall conference.
+Each project selected by the jury will be showcased with selected imagery and narratives on AIA.org along with all AIA Honors and Awards.
+Firm-designed gallery boards may be displayed at various conferences, such as the National Association for Court Management conferences and the AAJ fall conference.

 Clients and architects accept their award certificate on stage at the JFR celebration at the 2020 AAJ fall conference.